-Earlier this year, Campbell Moore revealed to The Sun that he had been diagnosed with a benign brain tumor for the second time.
+Earlier this year, Campbell Moore revealed to The Sun that he had been diagnosed with a benign brain tumour for the second time.
 Despite Foy's commitment to shooting The Crown, Campbell Moore said she and his family were at his side during the potentially life-threatening surgery to remove the growth from the base of his brain.

-"You realize you're not the most important person in that process, and everybody who loves you goes through far worse," he told the U.K. outlet.
+"You realise you're not the most important person in that process, and everybody who loves you goes through far worse," he told the U.K. outlet.
 "My daughter didn't know what was going on at all.
 But, my family did, and I could see it in them."

 The past year seems to have been filled with many life changes for Foy, who previously announced she'd be leaving her role as Queen Elizabeth II on The Crown to pursue other projects — and they couldn't be more different from her time in the fictional Buckingham Palace.